+In 2020, there were two important decisions of the Supreme Court.
+The decision in Unwired Planet in relation to setting FRAND licences is summarised above in the answer to question 7.3.
 In Regeneron v Kymab [2020] the Supreme Court upheld Kymab's appeal challenging Regeneron's patents covering Kymab's transgenic mouse.
 It was held that, where the teaching in a product patent enabled the skilled person to make only some, not all, of the types of product within the scope of the patent's claim, the patent was invalid for insufficiency, even where the invention would contribute to the utility of all the products in the range, if and when they could be made.
-Earlier UK decisions, influenced by the European Patent Office case law, had allowed broader claims in circumstances where products may all be produced using a principle that is of general application even if the patent does not disclose specifically how to make each type.
+Earlier UK decisions, influenced by the EPO case law, had allowed broader claims in circumstances where products may all be produced using a principle that is of general application even if the patent does not disclose specifically how to make each type.
 This decision could therefore have a profound effect on the validity of many patents, particularly in the life sciences area.